Table of Contents

 Your healthcare group needs to be present at the top of the search engine results page (SERP) at each stage of the patient journey.

-The first-position result gets 34% of organic traffic on Google—more than the second to fifth position combined!
+The first-position result gets 34% of organic traffic on Google—more than the second to fifth positions combined!
 A local SEO strategy that focuses on high-intent keywords will help you reach bottom-of-the-funnel (BOF) purchase-ready patients.
 In comparison, educational content that targets the top and middle of the funnel will help you educate healthcare consumers and earn their trust.

 A robust full-funnel SEO strategy increases organic traffic and can drive qualified conversions to your medical organization.
 It is the foundation for any healthcare group’s digital patient acquisition strategy.